 Just out by the main entrance to the palace, the baroque-style Kielce Cathedral is also worth visiting.

 That is probably about it when it comes to must-see-sights but Kielce, generally, is a nice place to pass the time for a couple of hours.
 The main thoroughfare is Sienkiewicza Street, where you will find some periodic buildings as well as an interesting art creation that reminded us of the dead baby on the ceiling in Mark Renton’s bedroom in the film, Trainspotting.
 As to whether these freaky babies are still there or not is anyone’s guess as nothing is coming up on Google when I do a search.
 If they are – happy nightmares!!

-Where we stayed in Kielce
+Where to stay in Kielce

 We stayed at the Bristol Hotel, which is located near the top end of Sienkiewicza Street.
 The hotel was tucked away and overlooked a small courtyard which meant it was nice and quiet.
-We had a good sized double-bedded room and buffet breakfast included in our room rate of 150 zł per room per night (£29/US$37/€34).
+We had a good-sized double-bedded room and buffet breakfast included in our room rate of 150 zł per room per night (£29/US$37/€34).